iOS ≥ 12 Adds “APP Notification Settings Page” Shortcut in User’s “Settings” (Swift)

 }

-Completed!
-Compared to the previous articles, this feature implementation is very simple 🏆
+Done!
+Compared to previous articles, implementing this feature is much simpler 🏆

 Summary

-This feature is somewhat similar to the one mentioned in the previous article, where we send low-interference silent push notifications to users without requiring their authorization to test the waters!
+This feature is somewhat similar to the approach mentioned in the previous article where silent notifications with lower interference are sent to users without requiring their authorization, to test the waters first!

-Both features aim to build a new bridge between developers and users.
-In the past, if an app was too noisy, we would mercilessly go to the settings page and turn off all notifications.
-However, this means that developers can no longer send any notifications, whether good or bad, useful or not, to the users.
-Consequently, users might miss important messages or exclusive offers.
+They all build a new bridge between developers and users.
+In the past, when an app was too noisy, we would go straight to the settings page and ruthlessly turn off all notifications.
+However, this means that developers can no longer send any notifications—good, bad, or useful—to users, who might miss important messages or exclusive offers.

-This feature allows users to have the option to adjust notifications within the app when they want to turn them off.
-Developers can segment push notification items, allowing users to decide what type of push notifications they want to receive.
+This feature allows users to choose to enter the app to adjust notifications when they want to turn off notifications.
+Developers can categorize push notification items, letting users decide which types of notifications they want to receive.

-For the Wedding App, if users find the column notifications too intrusive, they can turn them off individually; but they can still receive important system messages.
+Take the Wedding App as an example.
+If users find the column notifications too distracting, they can turn them off individually while still receiving important system messages.